ameru/3D-Printing-Models/README.md

 ## Items queued for printing:
 - A motor operated fan.
 I printed the blades with MakerBot, but saudered the wires and fused them with the switch using pliers and a tiny blowtorch.
-- A phone case.
-The plastic is pretty durable!
+- A Stanford logo keychain for my best frienddd
-- A keychain ring.
-Just because I can.
+- A Supreme and Gucci logo keychain because people be cloutchasers and hypebeasts
+- BABY YODA FIGURINE
+- Lamborghini Egoista Model because it looks absolutely DOPE